surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 On Unix, it is a convention for shells to accept `-i` for an interactive shell and many tools expect this behavior (`script` for example, and when setting PowerShell as the default shell) and calls the shell with the `-i` switch.
-This change is breaking in that `-i` previously could be used as short hand to match `-inputformat`, which now needs to be `-in`.
+This change is breaking in that `-i` previously could be used as short hand to match `-InputFormat`, which now needs to be `-in`.

 ### Custom snap-ins